 Nova Classical Academy has a K–12 charter.
-We opened in St. Paul in the fall of 2003 with grades K–6 and we have added grades yearly toward our goal of providing a complete K–12 education, beginning with our first ninth grade class in the autumn of 2009.
+We opened in St. Paul in the fall of 2003 with grades K–6 and we have added grades yearly toward our goal of providing a complete K–12 education, beginning with our first ninth-grade class in the autumn of 2009.
 We graduated our first class of seniors in the Spring of 2013.
-In addition, after renting spaces for nine years, we were very excited to be in our new building in Victoria Park which houses our full K–12 program.
+In addition, after renting spaces for nine years, we were very excited to be in our new building in Victoria Park which houses our full K–12 programs.
 We believe strongly that an effective education must be systematic, comprehensive, and must have continuity from year to year.
 We provide many volunteer opportunities for parents to contribute to the success of the school.

 Charter schools are tuition-free, public schools started and operated by teachers, parents, or community members.
 Your taxes pay for charter schools just as they pay for traditional public schools.
-Charters are part of the state system of public education, but operate independently of the school district in which they are located.
+Charters are part of the state system of public education but operate independently of the school district in which they are located.

 Charter schools must agree to be held accountable for specific academic and non-academic outcomes.
 They must have an authorizer to oversee the school’s accountability efforts.
 Nova Classical Academy’s Authorizer is Friends of Education.